King Harvest

-King Harvest was a 1970s French-American rock band who formed initially in Ithaca, New York, but broke up and reformed in Paris where they began recording their first songs.
+King Harvest was a 1970s French-American rock band which was formed initially in Ithaca, New York, U.S., but broke up and reformed in Paris where they began recording their first songs.
 They are known for their 1972 hit single "Dancing in the Moonlight".
-They named themselves after the 1969 song "King Harvest (Has Surely Come)" by The Band, one of their musical influences.
+They took their name after the 1969 song "King Harvest (Has Surely Come)" by the Band, one of their musical influences.

 History

-Origin and beginnings
+Origin and overview

-King Harvest's original four members first formed the group in 1969 in Ithaca, New York, where all four — Dave "Doc" Robinson (lead vocals/bass/keyboards), Ron Altbach (keyboards), Ed Tuleja (guitar), and Rod Novak (saxophone) — were attending Cornell University.
-At this point, the group primarily played cover tunes by such artists as Sly and the Family Stone, Jimi Hendrix, and The Band, among others, at fraternities, bars, and other local colleges.
+King Harvest's original four members first formed the group in 1969 in Ithaca, New York, where all four—Dave "Doc" Robinson (lead vocals/bass/keyboards), Ron Altbach (keyboards), Ed Tuleja (guitar), and Rod Novak (saxophone)—were attending Cornell University.
+At this point, the group primarily played cover tunes by such artists as Sly and the Family Stone, Jimi Hendrix, and the Band, among others, at fraternities, bars, and other local colleges.
 The group broke up for the first time in 1971.

 However, one by one, each of the four former bandmates would migrate to Paris that same year, where they reformed King Harvest, now as expatriates.
 Although the band's membership fluctuated constantly over the next five years, it always included its four core co-founders.
 French musician Didier Alexandre was among the first to join the quartet, becoming a member of the group in the early 1970s.
 At one point, the band consisted of three keyboardists, with fellow Cornell alumnus Sherman Kelly (who wrote "Dancing in the Moonlight") joining Altbach and Robinson on the instrument.
 Sherman Kelly had previously performed together with Robinson in the band Boffalongo, who first recorded "Dancing in the Moonlight" in 1970.
-Sherman Kelly's brother, drummer Wells Kelly, who went on to form the band Orleans, also served a brief stint in the group both in Paris and in the US.
+Sherman Kelly's brother, drummer Wells Kelly, who went on to form the band Orleans, also served for a brief time in the group both in Paris and in the US.

 Early years in Paris

 As group members gradually made their way to Paris, they became involved in session work individually, performing on albums by the likes of Jacques Morali and Nancy Holloway.
 Altbach also studied classical music with Nadia Boulanger.
 Once solidified as a unit, King Harvest won a Rock and Roll contest/talent show, and by the end of 1971, with Alexandre and Wells Kelly now established as band members, the group had recorded and released their Europe-only debut LP, I Can Tell.
-Curiously, although Doc Robinson is apparently pictured on the album cover, he is not credited in the liner notes as having performed on the album.
+Although Doc Robinson is apparently pictured on the album cover, he is not credited in the liner notes as having performed on the album.
+(It is possible that he had not yet made the journey to France in time to participate in the recording but arrived in time to be photographed.)

 Also in 1971, King Harvest was invited to write and perform songs for the French film, Le Feu Sacré, which represented France at that year's Cannes Film Festival.
 Throughout these early days in Paris, King Harvest also performed and recorded under pseudonyms, such as E. Rodney Jones and the Prairie Dogs.